thomasnield/traveling_salesman_demo/README.md

 This is a Kotlin application (built with [TornadoFX](https://github.com/edvin/tornadofx) visuals) to demonstrate multiple algorithms to solve the [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

-I found this problem interesting due to its simple objective, and yet astronomically large permutations (60 cities = more tour combinations than there are atoms in the universe) that must be searched through.
+I found this problem interesting due to its simple objective, and yet astronomically large permutations (60 cities = more tour combinations than there are atoms in the universe) that must be pruned and searched through.

 **Current Algorithms**